quru/qis/doc/v3/Pillow.md

 This new "basic" mode means that the open source version of QIS will now be functional, and so will hopefully attract new users to try it out.
-The existing `qismagick` library, which offers full imaging functionality, will become a paid-for upgrade that can simply be installed over the top of QIS Basic to turn it into QIS Premium.
-Commercial support will only be offered to Premium users.
+The existing `qismagick` library, which offers full imaging functionality, will become a paid-for upgrade that can simply be installed over the top to turn QIS into "premium" mode.
+Commercial support will only be offered to premium users.

 Other ways of implementing basic/premium modes - e.g. limiting the number of users, limiting access to the API - are not really possible when the code is open source.